 Despite its simplicity, trend trading has specific downsides that you also need to consider.

 It does not matter which currency trading strategies you prefer the most.
 They may all come in handy when properly applied.
 At the same time, you always need to evaluate potential risks and never rely on a single technique.
-The best way to succeed in Forex trading is to use them in conjunction with other tools, technical indicators, fundamentals, risk management instruments, etc.
+The best way to succeed in trading is to use them in conjunction with other tools, technical indicators, fundamentals, risk management instruments, etc.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.